 Information regarding the manually-wound chronograph movement inside is unsurprisingly vague — this remains an issue across much of the Chinese watch industry as it continues to develop (rapidly) in terms of design and innovation, but also consistent and reliable communication.
 The brand claims the movement was jointly developed by Fiyta and the Shanghai Watch Factory, but details are “confidential” and some have speculated that it is based on an ETA/Valjoux 7754.
 While many Fiyta watches use Japanese Miyota movements, we do know that the Fitya Spacemaster’s movement has a power reserve of 45 hours.
 Automatic winding is nice for when on earth, but would be pretty useless in space without gravity to help spin the rotor.
 For the commercial edition, the solid case back features an embossed spacewalk motif and wordage.

 “Spacemaster” is the watch’s official name, but it has also been referred to as the “Fiyta Extravehicular Space Watch” in English (which sounds really cool) and the Chinese name’s translation is something like “Fiyta Space Collection Shenzhou 7 Commemorative Watch.”
 It might not be China’s answer to the iconic Omega Speedmaster Moonwatch or as well-known as some other watches that have been to space, but it has a fascinating background and is visually distinctive.
-The Fiyta Spacemaster is no longer made but had an original price in USD of around $2,000 — hopefully, given its fascinating backstory and utilitarian design, it’s a watch that will be brought back into production sometime in the future.
+The Fiyta Spacemaster is no longer made, and although it was available online for significantly less than its original price in USD of around $2,000, it's hard to find nowadays.
+Hopefully, given its fascinating backstory and utilitarian design, it’s a watch that will be brought back into production sometime in the future.